GServlet/gservlet-site/content/contribute/_index.md

 * send us a pull request

 ### Continuous Integration
-As a continuous integration platform, [Travis CI](https://travis-ci.com/GServlet/gservlet-api) supports our development process by automatically building and testing code changes, providing immediate feedback on success or failure.
+As a continuous integration platform, [Travis CI](https://travis-ci.com/GServlet/gservlet-api) supports our development process by automatically building and testing code changes, providing immediate feedback upon success or failure.
+Whenever a pull request is opened, a build will be triggered.

 ### Continuous Code Quality
-To eliminate bugs and vulnerabilities, the sources files are tested with [SonarCloud](https://sonarcloud.io/dashboard?id=GServlet_gservlet-api).
+To eliminate bugs and vulnerabilities, the sources files are tested with [SonarCloud](https://sonarcloud.io/dashboard?id=GServlet_gservlet-api) which is a code quality and security service.

 ### Tests Coverage
 We use [Coveralls](https://coveralls.io/github/GServlet/gservlet-api) to track our code coverage over time, and ensure that all our new code is fully covered.
+You can help us covering the code base with more tests